Skip to content

 Identify the "least important" feed: this is usually a mid-morning or mid-afternoon feed, not too associated with sleep or great comfort.

-Replace it: offer instead a healthy, tasty snack (a piece of fruit, a small glass of water or age-appropriate milk if he's over a year old), a special game, a story, a trip to the park, or simply lots of cuddles and attention.
+Instead, offer a healthy and tasty snack (a piece of fruit, a small glass of water or milk suitable for their age if they are over one year old), a special game, a story, a trip to the park, or simply lots of cuddles and attention.

 The most difficult feeds to eliminate are generally those associated with sleep (nap, night-time, waking up) and those that bring immediate comfort after a fall or upset.
 Save them for last.

-Shorten feeding times: If your child asks for the breast, you can gently say: "Of course, my love, just a little".
-And gradually reduce the amount of time he spends at the breast when you want to stop feeding.
+If your child asks to breastfeed, you can gently say, "Of course, sweetheart, just a little."
+And gradually reduce the amount of time they spend at the breast during the feedings you want to eliminate.
 You can count to 10 or sing a little song.

 Distraction and redirection :